Studying a language in-country is always the best, fastest and most enjoyable way to pick up a language or to improve your level

 Hear the experiences of other students on this program

-Vichy, an historic town from the Gallo-Roman period in the centre of France, is ideal for outdoor activities as it has many parks, gardens, a river and a lake.
-There are some excellent sporting facilities including a 120 hectares multisports park, golf courses, a complex housing a swimming pool and tennis courts, horse riding centres and water sports.
+Vichy is cradled in the bend of the Allier River, and is filled with beautiful scenery from detailed architecture to mountains and lush landscapes.
+Tree-lined boulevards lay out in the 19th century and art-deco buildings like the Opera de Vichy add to the town’s nostalgic feel.
+There are some excellent sporting facilities including a 120 hectares multi-sports park, golf courses, a complex housing a swimming pool and tennis courts, horse riding centres and water sports.
 Field trips and cultural activities are there for anyone wanting to go out and about, trekking up the Puy-de-Dome, visiting Lyon and Clermont-Ferrand, discovering the surrounding lakes and castles or enjoying French food and wine tasting.
 Vichy is also “The Queen of the Water Towns”, famous around the world for its thermal spas and cosmetic products that have attracted royalty and celebrities for over 200 years!

 Applications are now open for this program.
 Early application is recommended as places are limited.